Defensive Driving in Tennessee

 The appropriate agency will likely determine your eligibility based upon your driving history, traffic school you have completed in the past, and the circumstances of your offense.

-Required Driver Improvement/Defensive Driving in Tennessee
+Required Driver Improvement/Defensive Driving

 You may need to complete a driver improvement traffic school course if you: